josephkhemmoro/portfolio/README.md

 # Joseph Khemmoro — Personal Portfolio

-This repository contains my personal portfolio website.
-It showcases my work, articles, and background, and serves as a central place to learn more about me and how to get in touch.
+This repository contains my personal portfolio website—a living document that evolves alongside my journey as a software engineer.
+It showcases my work, articles, and background, serving as both a reflection of where I've been and a commitment to where I'm going.

+## A Living Portfolio

+This portfolio isn't just a static snapshot—it's an ongoing commitment to growth and transparency.
+As I continue my journey as a software engineer, I'm dedicated to:

+- **Documenting my learning** — New articles, insights, and technical deep-dives as I explore different technologies and solve challenging problems
+- **Showcasing evolution** — Regular updates to reflect new projects, skills, and experiences
+- **Sharing authentically** — Honest reflections on both successes and lessons learned along the way
+- **Building in public** — Keeping this codebase itself as a testament to my development practices and attention to craft

+Every commit here represents not just code, but a step forward in my career.
+I'm committed to maintaining this space as an accurate, up-to-date representation of my capabilities and growth as an engineer.

 ## Tech Stack